 Sweet, creamy, and bursting with vanilla flavor!
 You'd never guess this fluffy vegan buttercream frosting was dairy free.
 The best part: you only need a few minutes and 4 ingredients to make it!

 A while back I posted a recipe for vegan chocolate buttercream frosting.
 I never expected a recipe so simple to be such a big hit, but wow, was it ever!
 I'm happy to report that you guys seem to love frosting just as much as I do.

-I had a few people ask if the recipe could be adapted to make vegan vanilla buttercream frosting, and while I was confident that it could, I wasn’t able to provide the exact amounts of the ingredients.
+I had a few people ask if the recipe could be adapted to make a vegan vanilla frosting, and while I was confident that it could, I wasn't able to provide the exact amounts of the ingredients.
 To be honest, when I make vegan buttercream frosting I usually skip measuring and just eyeball everything!

 With the holidays coming up (as well as a few holiday-themed recipes I'm working on that could benefit from a good buttercream frosting), I decided it was time to come up with an actual recipe that I could share.

 Get ready for the richest, creamiest, best ever vegan buttercream frosting!

 The ingredients for this one are identical to those in my chocolate frosting, except for the omission of (surprise!) cocoa powder.
 Here's what this recipe does include:

 Vegan butter.
 What's this, you ask?
 It's basically margarine that's totally dairy-free (not all margarine is).
 Look for brands like Earth Balance, Melt, and, my favorite, Miyoko's.

 Vanilla extract.
 This is where that delicious vanilla flavor will come from.